 - Acting out the scary event during playtime

 - Being unusually clingy with a parent or other adult

 Children in their teens are more likely to experience symptoms that are more similar to those that adults suffer from.

 Role of PTSD in Addiction

-When you suffer both addiction and PTSD, you need a specially designed PTSD treatment program for addiction.
-Therefore, both conditions must gain treatment at the same time.
+When you suffer both addiction and PTSD, you need a specially designed PTSD recovery program for addiction in North Carolina.
+Therefore, as mentioned above, both conditions must gain treatment at the same time.
 This treatment starts in detox and continues through rehab and into recovery.
 Without a trauma informed approach in a PTSD treatment program, the PTSD fuels the addiction to relapse.

 PTSD makes many addiction withdrawal symptoms worse.
 In fact, these symptoms sometimes last for months after substance abuse ends.
-For this reason, you need a PTSD treatment program in a rehab specializing in trauma recovery.
+For this reason, you need to go to a PTSD rehab center specializing in trauma recovery.
 Dual diagnosis treatment helps both conditions at once, your stress disorder, and your substance abuse.

 In rehab, a variety of tools and methods treat your trauma and addiction.
 These methods include behavioral therapies, medications, and education.
 For example, your behavioral therapies take place in individual, group, and family counseling settings.

-In individual therapy, you gain important behavioral therapies for PTSD treatment.
-These behavioral therapies include cognitive behavioral therapy (CBT).
+In individual therapy, you gain important behavioral therapies for PTSD treatment and recovery.
+These behavioral therapies include cognitive-behavioral therapy (CBT).
 Additionally, CBT helps you learn how to manage your stress, change your thinking, and improve your self-esteem.
 It also teaches you about your own personal triggers and how to overcome them and prevent relapse.

 Medications help many people with PTSD live healthier lives.
 In addition, these medications treat anxiety, depression, and sleeplessness.
 When you enter rehab, your therapists perform an assessment.
 This assessment and other tests help them determine whether you need medication for your condition.